RajeevRanjan5642/nodejs-tutorial/README.md

 - package.json is npm's configuration file.
 - It is a configuration file that typically lives in the root directory of your package and holds various metadata relevant to the package.
 - It is the central place to configure and describe how to interact with and run your package.
-- We can create package.json file manually or using CLI.
+- We can create package.json file manually or using npm CLI.
-- To create package.json file using CLI (Command Line Interface), we can use the command :
+- To create package.json file using npm CLI (Command Line Interface), we can use the command :

       npm init